-- As we have seen in interviews conducted within our research, managers say older workers are a winner for companies, providing expertise, maturity, stability, being mentors for young workers and balancing teams.
+- As we have seen in interviews conducted within our research, managers say older workers are a win for companies, providing expertise, maturity, stability, being mentors for young workers and balancing teams.
 The huge potential of older workers needs to be exploited to the benefit of productivity and to facilitate active aging and to ensure a healthier life up to older ages. - Stimulating the continuation of active life through higher valorisation of pension rights after retirement age. - Removing legislative barriers that prevent continued working life after the legal retirement age.
 In some Member state there are legal providing that forbids the continuation of working life at workers will;

-- Prohibition by law of dismissal of + 55 age workers; Base redundancy decisions on objective, job-related criteria to ensure the skills needed are retained and ensure that retirement schemes are fairly applied; - Tighter legislation for combating all forms of discrimination; - Conduct research to establish whether the low employment rate among older people is an effect of discrimination on the labour market; - Initiatives and campaigns focused on up-skilling women to facilitate their return to work after a break; - Intergenerational and mentoring programs; - Early education regarding the aging process (in schools); - Promote recruitment on the basis of the skills needed and selection on merit; - Base redundancy decisions on objective, job-related criteria to ensure the skills needed are retained and ensure that retirement schemes are fairly applied.
+- Prohibition by law of dismissal of + 55 age workers; - Tighter legislation for combating all forms of discrimination; - Conduct research to establish whether the low employment rate among older people is an effect of discrimination on the labour market; - Initiatives and campaigns focused on up-skilling women to facilitate their return to work after a break; - Intergenerational and mentoring programs; - Early education regarding the aging process (in schools); - Promote recruitment on the basis of the skills needed and selection on merit; - Base redundancy decisions on objective, job-related criteria to ensure the skills needed are retained and ensure that retirement schemes are fairly applied.